-An analysis of the TV broadcasting sector suggests that the three prevalent TV broadcast networks - analogue and digital cable TV, and DTT - are all used by a significant number of end-users as the principal means to receive TV broadcasts:
+In line with the above guideline and the current make up of the TV broadcasting sector described in section 2.6, the MCA considers that the following three prevalent TV broadcast networks - analogue and digital cable TV, and DTT - are all used by a significant number of end-users as the principal means to receive TV broadcasts:

-- Analogue cable TV: The analogue cable TV network has been around since 1991 and until 2004 had a 100% market share of the pay TV market.
-Today it is still used by 13% (18,200) of households, which number the MCA considers to be significant. - Digital cable TV: The digital cable TV network launched in 2005 today enjoys a significant market share of households hovering around 33% (46,200). - DTT: The commercial DTT network launched in 2005 captured a significant market share of households estimated at 50% (70,000).
+- Melita plc Analogue cable TV: The analogue cable TV network has been around since 1991 and until 2004 had a 100% market share of the pay TV market.
+Today it is still used by 13% (18,200) of households, which number the MCA considers to be significant. - Melita plc Digital cable TV: The digital cable TV network launched in 2005 today enjoys a significant market share of households hovering around 33% (46,200). - GO plc DTT: The commercial DTT network launched in 2005 captured a significant market share of households estimated at 50% (70,000).
 In this case, however, issues of spectrum efficiency and proportionality in application are taken into account.